bijoych/workshops/README.md

 2. If you are logging in for the first time, you will see a self-guided wizard that walks you through spinning up a cluster.
 Please minimize this as you will walk through those steps in this workshop.

-***

-## <a name="step-2"></a>**Create an Environment and Cluster**
+3. Click **+ Add Environment**.
+Specify an **Environment Name** and Click **Create**.

-An environment contains clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
+    >**Note:** An environment contains clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
 You have the ability to create different environments based on your company's requirements.
 Confluent has seen companies use environments to separate Development/Testing, Pre-Production, and Production clusters.

-1. Click **+ Add Environment**.
-Specify an **Environment Name** and Click **Create**.

-    >**Note:** There is a *default* environment ready in your account upon account creation.
+    >There is a *default* environment ready in your account upon account creation.
 You can use this *default* environment for the purpose of this workshop if you do not wish to create an additional environment.

 <div align="center" padding=25px>
     <img src="images/environment.png" width=50% height=50%>